Substances | 9 min read

 Magic mushrooms were being used by the indigenous population of the Americas before the arrival of Europeans.

-The Aztecs of South America called psilocybin mushrooms by the name “teonanacatl,” meaning “god’s flesh.”[1]
-Mixed with mescal (a fermented drink like wine) or chocolate, these mushrooms were included in religious and healing rituals.[2]
+The Aztecs of South America referred to psilocybin mushrooms as “teonanacatl,” meaning “god’s flesh.”[1]
+Mixed with mescal (a fermented drink similar to wine) or chocolate, these mushrooms were incorporated into religious and healing rituals.[2]

 The 17th-century naturalist Francisco Hernández de Toledo, physician to the Spanish throne, recorded for royal posterity how teonanacatl caused a “madness” in native users, which revealed, “before the eyes all kinds of things, such as wars and the likeness of demons.”[3]